technomancy/bussard/spoilers/characters.md

 of Mila.
 Once she boards your ship, she is motivated more by curiosity and a desire to help than her original goal of just getting home.

-## Clay Fenton
+## Elwin Dorath

-He is a researcher who formerly held an position at the Darush Applied Metaphysics lab where the spacetime junction was developed.
+He was student who studied under the man who is now the head of the Darush Applied Metaphysics lab where the spacetime junction was developed.
 He feels that he was wronged by a colleague who took some of his work and submitted it as his own.
 Though he hasn't worked there for a long time, he sees this as an opportunity to get back at his colleague by pinning the theft of the spacetime junction on him, and betraying you in the process.

 He's self-deprecating, funny, but unbalanced.
 We should get a hint of him snapping before it happens to us?
 He is a citizen of Yueh but has